oalmelid/shufflegene/README.md

 ## Usage

-See the javadoc for details, but the shuffle can be called with i.e.
+See the javadoc for details, but the shuffle can be called with e.g.

 ```java
 import org.pvv.shufflegene.DinucleotideShuffle